-I use King James version mostly because so many verses are familiar.
-The wording that sticks in my head is KJV, so it seemed logical to continue to dump more KJV on top of what's already in there to increase the chances of remembering more.
+I use the King James version mostly because so many verses are familiar.
+The wording that sticks in my head is KJV, so it seemed logical to continue to dump more KJV on top of what's already in there to increase the chances of remembering more of it.

-No argument that our God has a personal name and that it occurs in the Bible like six thousand times.
-I don't suppose the name would have been inspired to be written so many times if God had wanted someone to come along later and remove it for him because they had better taste.
+But the name of God-- no argument that our God has a personal name and that it occurs in the Bible six thousand some times.
+I agree that it wouldn't have been inspired to be written down so many times if God had wanted someone to come along later and censor it for him because they had better taste than he did.

-It says we're supposed to remember the name.
-We have to "call on the name of the Lord".
+It does say we're supposed to remember the name.
+We have to "call on the name of the LORD".
 Okay.
+And that is--?

-My mother always told me that if there was an emergency, I should call her by her given name.
-Problem is that in emergencies, we do whatever is ingrained habit.
-If the sky was falling I wouldn't have had presence of mind enough to call her anything but "Mom!!!"
+When I was a child, my mother told me that if there was an emergency, I should call her by her given name.
+The problem with that is that in emergencies, we do whatever is ingrained habit.
+If the sky was falling I wouldn't have had presence of mind enough to yell anything but "Mom!!!"

 A couple weeks ago I was just innocently reading along and something snapped.

 Praise ye the LORD.
 Praise ye the name of the LORD; praise him, O ye servants of the LORD.
 Ye that stand in the house of the LORD, in the courts of the house of our God.
 Praise the LORD; for the LORD is good: sing praises unto his name; for it is pleasant.
 For the LORD hath chosen Jacob unto himself, and Israel for his peculiar treasure.
 For I know that the LORD is great, and that our Lord is above all gods.